NivedithaKV/AnswerCount-Automation/README.md

 ### ⚠️ Disclaimer

+---

+### ⚠️ Disclaimer

-This automation script is built purely for educational and skill demonstration purposes.
+This automation script is part of an internal tool developed for official use within the company.
-It is **not affiliated with or intended to interact with any specific third-party websites**.
+It is designed to automate daily operational tasks on internal portals only.
-All references to UI sections like “Answer Dashboard” or “Submission Panel” are generic placeholders.
+All references to UI sections such as “My Past Work” or “Question Solving” are generic placeholders.
+This script does **not interact with or extract data from any public third-party websites**.
-Any resemblance to real platforms is purely coincidental.
+Any resemblance to real external platforms is purely coincidental.